Sealaska Heritage Institute

 Kutulagaaw: The Tlingit-Russian Battles (otherwise known as the Tlingit Opera), is a co-production between Sealaska Heritage Institute and Perseverance Theatre.
 It is written by Composer Edward Littlefield, Librettist Vera Starbard, Translation by X’unei Lance Twitchell, and Orchestration by Rory Stitt.
 The Stage Director is Madeline Sayet, and the Music Director is Danielle Jagelski.

 The opera will be performed in the Tlingit language and will include a score grounded in Tlingit musical and performing arts traditions and events, some of which were formerly held in natural amphitheaters set in mountain valleys.
 The libretto will revolve around the relatively unknown history of the 1802 Tlingit-Russian war in Southeast Alaska.
-The Tlingit and Haida united and were victorious but that triumph was followed by their defeat and the Tlingit retreat from Sitka in 1804.
+The Tlingit and Haida united and were victorious but that triumph was followed by their retreat and the Tlingit retreat from Sitka in 1804.

 Auditions are being done virtually so that they can be reviewed by all of our creative team members.
 Please let us know if you would like any assistance in the creation of the audition tape in-person in Juneau – Perseverance Theatre or Sealaska Heritage Institute can have the option to assist in the recording process by providing space and/or recording equipment if requested.